 Are Chinese herbs safe?
 The minimization of side effects while maintaining clinical efficacy is the chief benefit of Chinese herbal formulas.
 Their comparatively gentler action reduces the potential for side effects drugs cause.
 Using single herbs require higher dosages to achieve therapeutic effect, thus increasing potential of side effects such as in drug therapy.
 By combining herbs with similar functions that moderate each other’s actions into an herbal formula, Chinese herbalists are able to the lower the dosages of individual herbs so to minimize the likelihood of side effects.
 Although rare, when side effects do occur they are generally limited to gas, indigestion or changes in bowel habits and will stop when the herb’s use is discontinued.
 To prevent future recurrence, the TCM herbalist can modify the formula by adding herbs that improve digestive function in order to counteract the harsh property of the herbs.

 What are the steps for quality assurance of herb formulas used?
-Carolina Clinic of Natural Medicine uses Guang Ci Tang formulations which is on the forefront of herbal medicine preparation.
+Carolina Clinic of Natural Medicine uses herbal formulations on the forefront of herbal medicine preparation.
 Every measure is taken to produce herbal formulas of the highest quality and purity.
-Manufacturers are among the most reputable and technologically advanced suppliers in China today.
+Manufacturers are among the most reputable and technologically advanced suppliers known today.
 The facilities are cGMP-certified for pharmaceutical products, which hold much higher standards than the GMP-certified facilities for dietary supplements commonly seen in the USA.
 The proprietary technology results in products with the highest possible extraction ratio, and never add any pharmaceuticals, dyes or sugar.
 Little binding agents are added, so you never see the long list of inactive ingredients often found in other herbal products and dietary supplements on the market.
 Comprehensive tests for heavy metals and microbes are conducted for each batch of finished products by independent laboratories in China and the USA, in accordance with the guidelines established by the U.S. Pharmacopoeia.

 Are Chinese herbs effective like western drugs?
 Yes.
-Many conditions treated by western drugs can also be successfully treated with Chinese medicine.
+Many conditions treated by western drugs can also be successfully treated with herbal medicine.
 Examples include: hypertension, diabetes, headaches and pain conditions, fibromyalgia, allergies and sinus infections, acid reflux disease, bowel problems (IBS and Crohn’s disease), bladder infections, skin conditions, menstrual cramping, peri/ postmenopausal syndrome, parkinson’s disease, insomnia, anxiety, depression and so on.

 Patients and their physicians are often discouraged by the undesirable side effects of western medications, or the prospect of having to remain on these drugs for long term periods.
 Especially for chronic conditions, Chinese medicine often offers superior clinical results and longer lasting effect than conventional medicine.